RonPieket/BinaryRelations/README.md

 };
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This organization requires that when a parent-child relation is modified, you
+This organization requires that when a child changes parent, you need to update
-need to update both the `m_Parent` of the child, as well as the `m_Children`
+both the `m_Parent` of the child as well as the `m_Children` list of the parent.
-vector of the parent.
 This kind of connection is a one-to-many binary relation.
+With binary relations,
-With binary relations, the relationship between parents and children is stored
+the relationship between parents and children is stored outside of the object
-outside of the object data structure, in its own container.
-All parent-to-child
+data structure, in its own container.
+All parent-to-child relationships are
-relationships are stored in one container at lives alongside the game objects.
+stored in one container at lives alongside the game objects.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 class World